hogwarts-mp/mod/README.md

 ## Introduction

-This is a multiplayer mod for Hogwart sLegacy.
+This is a multiplayer mod for Hogwarts Legacy.
 Publicly available so anyone can tinker around!

 **NOTE:** This repository can **NOT** be compiled standalone and requires a special configuration provided by the framework itself.
 Follow the instructions on the [MafiaHub Framework](https://github.com/mafiahub/framework/) repository to learn how to use this project.